wix/media-platform-js-sdk/README.md

 var url = imageRequest.fit(500, 500).negative().saturation(-90).toUrl().url;
 ```

-## Documentation

-For detailed capabilities and APIs go to the full [documentation](http://mediacloud.wix.com/docs/overview.html)

 ## Reporting Issues

 Please use [the issue tracker](https://github.com/wix/media-platform-js-sdk/issues) to report issues related to this library, or to the Wix Media Platform API in general.

-## Contributing

 ## License